 Choosing our “CB handles” before hitting the road

 My family went all-in on CB radio culture.
 We had a base camp unit at home that resembled the one in the picture (left).
-My grandparents lived about two miles away and we could give them a “shout” on the CB instead of using the rotary-dial telephone that was RENTED from the phone company and weighed more than the family dog.

 I was “Buckskin,” a horse color.
 Dad was “Stage Coach,” and Mom was “Running Deer.”
 Since I was the eldest child—and a teenager —I didn’t give a hoot what my younger siblings’ handles were.